dynamsoft-docs/capture-vision-docs/architecture/image-processing/intermediate-result.md

 # Intermediate Result

-`IntermediateResult` record a series of data that produced by the image processing algorithm.
+`IntermediateResult` record a series of data that produced by the image-processing algorithm.
 It can be either a image (processed image or even the original image) or significant information extracted from the source image.

-* Share the image processing results that required by different tasks that have the same input and parameter settings.
+* Share the image-processing results that required by different tasks that have the same input and parameter settings.
 * Receive data from different sections for further analysis.
 * Get, modify and updated the intermediate result to receive better result.